 Medical Assistant - Diploma (2020-2021)

-Willmar (49 Credits) - Education Plan
+Hutchinson and Willmar (49 Credits) - Education Plan

 |As a professional and multi-skilled worker, a medical assistant performs administrative and clinical duties in the health care field.
 Medical assistants are classified as allied health practitioners and can be found in physician offices, outpatient clinics, ambulatory facilities and other related businesses.
 This program prepares graduates to take the national test for certification, allowing the student to become a certified medical assistant.